-Old wood, including driftwood, vintage barn wood, and other wood that has a lot of character like old beetle holes, termite tunnels, etc., can add a LOT of interest to these rustic candle holders.
-If you're worried about live critters, you can heat-treat the wood in the oven - just find YouTube videos on how to remove pine beetles from wood in the oven.
+Old wood, including driftwood, vintage barn wood, and other wood with many characters like old beetle holes, termite tunnels, etc., can add a LOT of interest to these rustic candle holders.
+If you’re worried about live critters, you can heat-treat the wood in the oven – find YouTube videos on how to remove pine beetles from wood in the oven.

 Turn upcycled old horseshoes and vintage insulators into this unique, stable, and stylish centerpiece for your table or to adorn a mantle.
 Beautifully rustic!

 Make Vintage Glass Insulators into various Pendant Lamps and Chandeliers!

 Who would’ve thought that thick, sturdy glass insulators could become part of this delicate, airy chandelier that could be used indoors or outdoors!
 It is a beautiful way to create unique artwork for your home.